quattor/template-library-openstack/README.md

 ## Supported services
 * Keystone: Apache configuration of keystone. sql or ldap backend is supported for user.
-* Glance: Filesystem based glance is supported
+* Glance: Filesystem or ceph based glance are supported
 * Nova
-* Neutron: "self-service" or "provider" configuration is supported
+* Neutron: "self-service" or "provider" configuration is supported with either linuxbridge or OpenVSwitch networking.
+Distributed Virtual Routing is also supported with OpenVSwitch
 * Cinder: "lvm" based backend is supported
 * Ceilometer
 * Heat

+## High Availability
+* Some configuration is provided for running services behind HAProxy with keepalived
+* Configuration to run MongoDB (Version 3 onwards), memcached and rabbitmq in high availability modes

 ## TODO
-* metaconfig is NOT typed yet
+* metaconfig is now PARTIALLY typed
 * Database is not populate
-  * a init.sh script is created but not sure it work well (with fileconfig)
+  * an init script is created and run automatically for each component to add appropriate objects within OpenStack (user, domain, role, project, service, endpoints) and to run the database initialisation.
+This currently does not deal with updating the database when upgrading